George Ward Price: Second World War

 He did not return to the war until 1942, when he covered the fighting in North Africa.
 In 1942–43, there was a power struggle in Algiers between General Henri Giraud and General Charles de Gaulle for the leadership of the Free French movement, and with it Algeria (considered to be a part of France at the time).
 The British historian Julian Jackson stated in an interview: "Once Vichyite Algeria had been conquered by the Allies, de Gaulle was finally allowed to go there, in May 1943.
 Now Algiers replaced London and Brazzaville as the capital of the Free French.
 Even more important was the fact that Algeria contained an important reservoir of North African troops.
 At the end of 1942 de Gaulle's total forces never numbered more than 50,000, but now, in 1943, thanks to Algeria, he had an army of about half a million men.
 This multi-racial army was first thrown into battle in Italy in 1943 - it fought at the Battle of Monte Cassino - then landed with Americans in southern France in August 1944...The French were quick to forget that it was thanks to their colonial soldiers that they had any claim to have re-entered the war in 1944 as a great power."
 Ward Price backed Giraud and in 1944 published the book Giraud and the African Scene arguing the case for Giraud.
-In a review of Giruad and the African Scene, the American journalist Robert Gale Woolbert wrote: "This would appear to be an authorized defense of the general's career, with emphasis on his role in North Africa.
+In a review of Giraud and the African Scene, the American journalist Robert Gale Woolbert wrote: "This would appear to be an authorized defense of the general's career, with emphasis on his role in North Africa.
 Mr. Price, formerly a confessed appeaser, still evinces a preference for Pétain and treats his subject most sympathetically."